jules2689/trudeau/docs/2020-04-19/pre_news.md

 **Reporter**:

 Well, as you said, the suspect -- we know from RCMP that gunman is now in custody and we know that he has been on the run for approximately 12 hours.
-The RCMP tell us that he was tracked down between here and Halifax We last know that he was seen traveling on highway 102.
+The RCMP tell us that he was tracked down between here and Halifax.
+We last know that he was seen traveling on highway 102.
 That is the highway, the major highway that runs between here and the city.
 About 45 kilometres away from where I am. and he was last seen traveling in a small silver s.
 U.v.
 We had heard from police that he might have been wearing an RCMP uniform or what looked like an RCMP uniform.
 At one point, he was also traveling, they believed, in a car that looked like an RCMP car.